Srebrenko Repčić: Personal life

-Repčić's son Vedran became involved in organized crime at an early age and served ten years in prison for his involvement in a robbery and murder committed in 1998.
-After Vedran's release from prison, an attempt on his life was made in November 2015.
+After Vedran's release from prison, an attempt on his life was made in November 2015 on Dragice Končar Street in the Braće Jerković neghbourhood.
 He survived the shooting, but suffered irreparable damages (a fragment of one of the bullets was embedded in his skull).
-In November 2020, he was the victim of a second assassination attempt - this time, an unidentified man shot him to death in Belgrade.
+In November 2020, he was the victim of a second assassination attempt—this time, an unidentified assailant wearing a ball cap and surgical mask shot him to death in Belgrade's neghbourhood of Braće Jerković.